Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 .
 ## Creating a New Prefab

-Since we already have a RedCube, let's use
+Since we already have a RedCube in the other asset bundle, let's reuse it here to make a different prefab.

+First we turn off the other two GameObjects:
+- In the Hierarchy window, select the BlueSphere.